How to Build Your Own Natural Desiccated Thyroid Blend

 Your first step is to add a supplement to your regimen that contains thyroid glandulars

-Adding a thyroid glandular supplement is important because there is really no other way to get these ingredients.
+This is a critical step because there is really no other way to get these ingredients.

 example of a thyroid supplement that contains thyroid glandulars